jgoodson/fire-cb-2021-training/content/phylo1_module/intro2.md

         #### File Type= MSA             Format= fasta_aln       Name= asn4_subset.fasta_aln
 ```

 Take a look at the `asn4_subset.fasta_aln` file and ensure this looks like you expect.
-This aligned file will be our input to the following steps.

 ### Performing an MSA with MAFFT